 We can meet somewhere centrally located or do a meet up from your hotel if you stay in a hotel reasonably centrally located.
-Before we go out shooting we shortly discuss your expectations and can give you a basic crash course in how to use your camera to its fullest capacity if required.
+Before we go out shooting, we shortly discuss your expectations.
+We can give you a basic crash course on how to use your camera to its fullest capacity if required.

 The highlights of the Amsterdam photo tour

 One of the great things about photography and especially street photography is the unexpected nature of the art of photography.
-One moment you are looking one direction and just out of nothing this amazing image appears right in front of your eyes.
-The elements of luck and decisive moments in photography are there for an instant and they are gone forever.
+One moment you are looking one direction and just out of nothing, this fantastic image appears right in front of your eyes.
+The elements of luck and decisive moments in photography are there for an instant, and they are gone forever.
 Did you get the shot?

 It’s our job to show you how to be ready and use your instincts and intuition to get those rare moments captured.
-In fact that means some hard work and determination and most off all engagement to get close and focus on your subject.
-Okay, I understand you are on a holiday, so don’t take the hard work that serious.
+That means some hard work and determination, and most of all, engagement to get close and focus on your subject.
+Okay, I understand you are on holiday, so don’t take the hard work that serious.

-Places change all the time, depending on the time of the day and the weather and we know how to adapt and find places that are actually happening now.
-We try to get some amazing pictures that you like to shoot and by making that series of great pictures with you will be your highlight of the whole experience.
+Places change all the time, depending on the time of the day and the weather.
+We know how to adapt and find places that are happening now.
+We try to get some fantastic pictures that you like to shoot and by making that series of great photos with you will be your highlight of the whole experience.

 Being at the right place at the right moment is a good start anyway.
-We offer you a diverse itinerary and like to listen to your preferences and offer you a tailored exciting photography experience.
+We offer you a diverse itinerary and like to listen to your preferences and provide you a tailored, exciting photography experience.

 The best places in Amsterdam to make photos

-We definitely should go into the old Amsterdam Jordaan (Garden) neighborhood and visit some of the nicest little streets with quaint shops and the majestic Canals with the grand decorated trader houses.
+We definitely should go into the old Amsterdam Jordaan (Garden) neighborhood and visit some of the most beautiful little streets with quaint shops and the majestic Canals with the grand decorated trader houses.
 (Herenhuizen)

 Amsterdam gained its wealth and status by trade and exchange of goods from those far away places during “the golden age” in the 16th and 17th century.
 One good look at the rich and famous Herengracht or some of the other main canals and you will understand the impact Holland had in world trading for example.

-We can incorporate a nice walk just outside of the center through the beautiful Vondelpark and adjoining Museum quarter and have a go at the exotic local Albert Cuyp market.
+We can incorporate a gentle walk just outside of the center through the beautiful Vondelpark and adjoining Museum quarter and have a go at the exotic local Albert Cuyp market.

 Break time at the Albert Cuyp market

 Here you can - if you like - taste Dutch foods and amazing hot coffee with milk while we take in the local characters and observe local faces and details.
-A lively scene that is as old as I remember the real Amsterdam.
+A lively scene!
+It is as old as I can remember, the real Amsterdam.

 Traditional wooden cottage houses

-We advise to take a ride in the newly opened and high-tech addition of the Amsterdam underground line called the Noord-Oost line.
-We get off in Amsterdam North in order to explore our way back along some of the oldest wooden traditional North Holland cottage houses.
+We advise taking a ride in the newly opened and high-tech addition of the Amsterdam underground line called the Noord-Oost line.
+We get off in Amsterdam North to explore our way back along some of the oldest wooden traditional North-Holland cottage houses.

-We can enjoy a drink at a lovely traditional coffeehouse along the Amsterdam port (Het IJ) Before we take a local ferry across the water to the Central Station and old port part of Amsterdam.
+We can enjoy a drink at a lovely traditional coffeehouse along with the Amsterdam port (Het IJ).
+After that, we take a local ferry across the water to the Central Station and old port part of Amsterdam.

 Going with the flow in Amsterdam

-Don’t expect a fixed itinerary written in stone and being with a bored guide on a routine tour.
-You can trust we are just as excited and eager to get great pictures as you and we help you with pointing them out and go home with a smile on our face and some good shots to prove it in the bag.
+Don’t expect a fixed itinerary written in stone and being with a boring guide on a routine tour.
+You can trust we are just as excited and eager to get great pictures as you.
+We will help you with pointing them out and go home with a smile on your face and some good shots to prove it.

 Why would you go shooting with us?

-We are keen to share our technical and artistic photo tips and tricks and we can help you to find relevant places and people you like to meet and feel at home in Amsterdam right away.
+We are keen to share our technical and artistic photo tips and tricks.
+We can also help you to find relevant places and people you like to meet and feel at home in Amsterdam right away.

 Finding the hidden photo spot in Amsterdam

-Each canal or neighborhood has its own identity and vibe and holds its own history and social status.
-With us you get to the right places faster, and you have a front row access to what you like to capture without hesitation.
+Each canal or neighborhood has its own identity and vibe and holds its history and social status.
+With us, you get to the right places faster, and you have front-row access to what you like to capture without hesitation.

-I am happy to show you all the classic sights and wonderful canals but can also give you an experience and insight from the perspective of a local.
-I can also take you to special locations and hidden treasures that only locals know about.
+I am happy to show you all the classic sights and magnificent canals but can also give you the experience and insight from the perspective of a local.
+I can also take you to unique locations and hidden treasures that only locals know.

-What is the best time of the day to make photos in Amsterdam?
+What is the best time of the day to take photos in Amsterdam?

-In photography we are all depending on the light.
-The early morning light can be nice and bring wonderful atmosphere but only lasts for a short time before the sun is up.
+In photography, we are all depending on the light.
+The early morning light can be subtle and bring a pleasant atmosphere, but it only lasts for a short time before the sun is up.

 Making photos between 07:00 and 11:00